metafacture/metafacture-core/CONTRIBUTING.md

 ### Board and Issues

-We use the [Metafacture Board](https://github.com/orgs/metafacture/projects/1) to track the progress of issues of Metafacture.
+We use the [Metafacture Board](https://github.com/orgs/metafacture/projects/1) to track the progress of Metafacture issues.
 In the following we describe when issues are ready and what stages to pass to make a issue done.

 ### From Backlog to Done